avcheng/Stor/README.md

 # Stor
-An app to sell people's extra space as storage space to other people
+An app to rent people's extra space as storage space to other people

 Stor is an app that allows people to post their own extra space they have in their homes/apartments/property to sell to other people.
 To start the app, open the `Stor.xcworkspace` (do not open the project file in Xcode, this will prevent it from connecting to Firebase) which should open up the project in Xcode and run and compile it using a simulator or connect your own phone.